nrokh/ScientificFigures/README.md

 ## SciFig Learning Outcomes for Users

 Learning outcomes for this repository
-- Participants will learn how to critically review their figures through a provided spectrum of figure development and a figure evaluation rubric.
+- Participants will learn how to critically review their figures using the provided spectrum of figure development and a figure evaluation rubric.
-- Participants will understand resources for helping with figure construction and key points for figure construction through a figure evaluation rubric.
+- Participants will understand resources for helping with figure construction and key points for figure construction using a figure evaluation rubric.
 - Participants will understand differences and key components in creating figures for publications, presentations (including Thesis Advisory Committee meetings), and posters.